lit/lit/docs/_guide/03-styling-templates.md

 slug: styling-templates
 ---

+{::options toc_levels="1..3" /}
+* ToC
+{:toc}

 lit-html focuses on one thing: rendering HTML.
 How you apply styles to the HTML lit-html creates depends on how you're using it—for example, if you're using lit-html inside a component system like LitElement, you can follow the patterns used by that component system.

-In most cases you should **not** use lit-html bindings inside a style sheet.
-It's more efficient to use lit-html bindings to manipulate the `class` and `style` attributes.
+In general, how you style HTML will depend on whether you're using shadow DOM:

+*   If you aren't using shadow DOM, you can style HTML using global style sheets.
+*   If you're using shadow DOM (for example, in LitElement), then you can add style sheets inside the shadow root.

-lit-html provides two directives for manipulating an element's `class` and `style` attributes:
+To help with dynamic styling, lit-html provides two directives for manipulating an element's `class` and `style` attributes:

 *   [`classMap`](template-reference#classmap) sets classes on an element based on the properties of an object.
 *   [`styleMap`](template-reference#stylemap) sets the styles on an element based on a map of style properties and values.

-See [classMap](template-reference#classmap) and [styleMap](template-reference#stylemap) in the Template syntax reference.

-There are also some special considerations when using lit-html to render into a shadow root.

 ## Rendering in shadow DOM

-When rendering into a shadow root, you usually want to add a stylesheet inside the shadow root to the template, to you can style the contents of the shadow root.
+When rendering into a shadow root, you usually want to add a style sheet inside the shadow root to the template, to you can style the contents of the shadow root.

 ```js
 html`